Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/21_chapter-18.md

 You can leave your `data` folder out like that or you can zip it `data.zip`.
 Do not encrypt it because it will not work when activating the `solarus-run.exe`.
 You can rename the zip to `data.solarus`.

-If you use the Linux operating system, then there might be an issue when zipping the file.
+If you use a Linux operating system, then there might be an issue when zipping the file.
 The game will not play and you will get an error.txt.

 The reason is that Linux creates certain attributes to files when they are created.
-I even tried using Microsoft Windows programs (7Zip) with Wine.
+I even tried using Microsoft Windows programs (7Zip) with Wine and it did not work.

-I zipped it and renamed it in Windows and everything worked fine.
+I zipped it and renamed it in Windows 7 and everything worked fine.
 It even worked in Linux using Wine!

 **Packaging or Distributing**